Mr. Darcy Takes a Wife, Chapter Eleven. So what happened?

 For one thing - the Irish wolfhounds.
 They shouldn’t be there.
 I gather, from parts of the book that come later, that Linda Berdoll is an animal lover - and all power and respect to her.
 But she seems to be one of those animal lovers who insists that the characters she likes must also be animal lovers, and that they must be animal lovers in the same way she is.
 And this seems to mean big friendly dogs that go everywhere you go and sleep on your bed.

-I’m not against this myself - I mean, no dog is coming in or on my bed, but they can come in the bedroom - but there just isn’t anything to indicate that Darcy or Elizabeth has this kind of relationship with animals.
+I’m not against this myself - I mean, no dog is coming on my bed, but they can be in the bedroom - but there just isn’t anything to indicate that Darcy or Elizabeth has this kind of relationship with animals.
 Animals are infrequent in Austen; the only dogs we really see as pets are the pugs belonging to Lady Bertram, and they are of a piece with her slow, shallow silliness.
 Other dogs in Austen seem to be hunting dogs - pointers, hounds, and the like.
 Owned by men, rarely seen by women.

 And that makes sense for the time.
-English people of this class, in the early 19th century, simply didn’t really think of their dogs the way we do.
+English people of this class, in the early 19th century, didn’t really think of their dogs the way we do.
 Of course they kept dogs, they named them, they had affection for them.
 But dogs, especially hounds, and especially in the country, were working animals.
 Dogs caught rodents, they helped with hunting, they herded sheep.
 It is almost vanishingly unlikely that they would be allowed inside Darcy’s bedroom - they would be more likely to sleep in the stable with the horses.
 They might be let in the kitchens during cold weather.
 Maybe into the study or library.
 Of course some upper class people were eccentric and behaved in all sorts of ways.
 Of course some people of the time would bring a hound into bed, but there’s nothing to indicate that Darcy would.

 Silliest of all though, is this: